 *currency local to your destination (Wells Fargo customers can get popular currencies at the teller or pre-order unusual currency) so that you don't have to find money after a weary flight

 5. If you have your own wheelchair or walker, it can be gate-checked.
-You'll need to get a tag from the gate agent before you board.
-When you book the tickets, make sure the airline knows you have your own chair or want to use one of theirs to get to and from the gate.
-If you can't do it easily on line, call the airline.
+Get a bag tag from the gate agent before you board.
+If you plan to use the airport wheelchairs, notify the airline when you book.
+If you can't do it easily on line, call the airline's special needs line.
 Airlines also have "aisle chairs" for folks who can't walk onto the plane at all.
 Know how to transfer your senior, have plenty of time to do so, and let the airport personnel know if there is a special procedure for your particular senior.

 6. If you want to use an airport wheelchair, some airports require that you use their wheelchair assistants, some don't.
 For those that do (often the big ones, for example, ORD/Chicago), have your driver drop you at the handicap entrance closest to your airline and inside you will need to show your boarding passes for assistance.
 That aide stays with the airport wheelchair you are using all the way to the gate.
 On arrival, the aide will often take you all the way to baggage claim or the parking lot.
-I generally tip airport helpers $5 to $10, depending on the effort needed.
+Tip that helper.

 7. Going through security: If your boarding pass says TSA Pre-Approved, just go straight to the fast lane.
-If you are traveling with a senior who is in a wheelchair or is otherwise unwilling to go through the long line, use the special needs line.
-Wheelchair users do not have to get out of the chairs to go through security, although it is sometimes faster to get up and walk through if you can.
-Otherwise be prepared to be swabbed like crazy.
+If you are traveling with a senior who is in a wheelchair, use the special needs line, if available.
+Wheelchair users should stay in the chairs to go through security.
+It's usually a smoother process and less confusing for senior travelers, even with the extra attention on the other side.
 Seniors do not have to take off their shoes, light jackets or jewelry.
 If you have thickened liquids and/or liquid medications that exceed the 3.4 ounce limit on liquids, bring a medical note or at least let the TSA people know before you put it through the scanner.
-If you don't have pre-approval and you are using a carry-on, put your bottles of liquids in one quart size bag.
+If you don't have pre-check and you are using a carry-on, put your bottles of liquids in one quart size bag.
 The size of the bottle matters, not how much is left in it.
-A 6 ounce bottle of cologne won't make it even if there is only an ounce left.
 Semi-liquids also often won't make it, such as jellies or yogurt.
+Make sure your backpack, purse, cane, or whatever goes through the scanner has a legible luggage tag or sticker with current contact information.
+Tape an ID card to your electronics.

 8. Driving/Car Rentals: Waze is a great app for navigating (it sometimes indicates crashes and speed traps ahead).
 AutoSlash.com has terrific rental rental car prices and if you use their tracker, will let you know if the price goes down before the trip so you can re-book.
-Hertz is especially senior-friendly and reliable.
+Hertz sometimes has a program called Quick Ride.
 If don't want to leave your senior at the terminal or take him/her on the shuttle while you return your rental, go directly to the Hertz return line and have a rental agent drive you all back to the terminal.
-Hertz's program is called Quick Ride, and they have never charged for it (so I do tip them).
 Your senior doesn't have to leave the car and the luggage stays with you until you get to the terminal.
-You may want to phone Hertz's direct, local number to make sure they will have the personnel available.
+Phone Hertz's direct, local number to make Quick Ride arrangements.
+They may charge a fee (PHX) or otherwise leave a tip.

 11. If you are traveling with someone with vision loss, it's helpful to wear light-colored clothes and a bright scarf or other accessory through airports and dark hotel hallways.